charlesreid1/csc-142/01_Intro/README.md

 * James Gosling
 * Grace Hopper

+## Goodies

+Puzzle:
+* Crypto challenge puzzle - shift cipher

-## In-Class Worksheet: DrawFigs
+## In-Class Example: DrawFigs

-The in-class worksheet for Chapter 1 will focus on the DrawFigs program provided in the textbook.
+The in-class example for Chapter 1 will focus on the DrawFigs program provided in the textbook.

+## Worksheet: Physical Properties

+Assignment: You will look up, write down, and print out the density of ten different chemical compounds.

+Specifications: You must select at least one unique chemical compound - a chemical compound so unique, you are absolutely certain no one elese in the class will select it.
+(Be creative!)